FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 Fabric Loader will examine a mod's dependency on Loader to control changes to mixin behavior that may be incompatible with earlier or newer versions of Loader.

-See the [compatability level documentation](../mixins/bytecode#compat-level) for more information on how Loader dependency is handled and if any changes are applicable to your mod.
+The mods declared `depends` and `breaks` clauses in the [fabric.mod.json](../loader/fabric-mod-json#dependency-resolution) targeting `fabricloader` or `fabric-loader` (the former is preferred).
+The minimum compatible Loader version will determine the compatibility level.

-If no Loader dependency is declared, Loader will use the compatibility equivalent to version `0.9.2`.
+If no Loader dependency is specified, the minimum compatability level (equivalent to Fabric Loader 0.9.2) is used.

 **Note:** It is strongly encouraged to declare the minimum Fabric Loader dependency a mod is tested against!